Free flu vaccine for children aged 6 months to under 5 years

-Free vaccine for 16-19 years to protect against meningococcal disease in 2018
+Free vaccine in 2018 for 16-19 year olds to protect against meningococcal disease

 In December 2017, the ACT government announced funding of a free meningococcal ACWY vaccine for Year 10 students and a catch-up program for those aged 16 to 19 years.
 The catch-up program is available in 2018 only.